devaneereid/Sprint-Challenge-Applied-Javascript-WEB25/README.md

 1. What is the DOM?

+    The DOM stands for Document Object Model.
+It can be changed and manipulated.
+It acts like a bridge between the browser and the website.

 2. What is an event?

+    It's an action that occurs when programming.
+It's a block of code that runs when the event fires or clicks a button.
+It's ultimately an overall response from the code.

 3. What is an event listener?

+    It's a method that is used for an element and can be called when a specific type of event occurs.
+You can add more than one event handler to an element.
+Also, they can be attached to an event handler without overwritting the previous code.

 4. Why would we convert a NodeList into an Array?

+    It's faster and more efficient when programming to do that.
+It allows us to use the array methods to get the results we want.

 5. What is a component?

+    A component is a few different type of application development: HTML, DOM and Javascript.
+It's useful for developers and allows us to create reusable code.
+Custom elements can also be created and used as a component as well.

 ### Git Set up